captn3m0/captn3m0.github.com/pages/setup.md

 I am a [Hacker News][hn] addict, and have even [written an application][hackertray] for it.
 Most used webapps would be: Slack, GitHub.
 I use [Gonic][gonic]/[play:sub][playsub] for listening to music on the go, and Clementine on the desktop.
 My security setup (passwords/2FA etc) is documented [here][security].

 I run lots of tiny services on my homeserver, including [Gitea][gitea], OpenVPN, Emby, and Grafana.
 I have my Kindle jailbroken and run [KOReader][koreader] that lets me read EPUBs.
+I also run [Home Assistant](https://www.home-assistant.io/) for some basic privacy-friendly home automation.

 ## What would be my dream setup?